apache/flink-statefun/docs/content/docs/deployment/module.md

 ## Ingress

 An ingress is an input point where data is consumed from an external system and forwarded to zero or more functions.
-It is defined via an identifier and specificiation.
+It is defined via an identifier and specification.

 An ingress identifier, similar to a function type, uniquely identifies an ingress by specifying its [input type]({{< ref "docs/sdk/appendix#types" >}}), a namespace, and a name.